Emergency planning

 Robust and resilient contingency plans

-The council has a legal duty under the terms of the Civil Contingencies Act 2004 to provide and maintain robust and resilient contingency plans.
+The council has a legal duty to provide and maintain robust and resilient contingency plans.
+This comes under the terms of the Civil Contingencies Act 2004.

-Emergency planning covers plans and procedures that deal with emergencies that affect large numbers of people.
+Emergency planning covers plans and procedures for emergencies that affect large communities.
 Organisations involved in drawing up the plans include the:

 • government